sdether/happenstance/README.md

 ### PubSub

 The PubSub server is responsible to publishing status updates to all subscribers.
-The only API required is rooted at any uri provided in the `author.publishers` list in a user's feed.
+Of two APIs, only one of which is required.
+This required API is rooted at any uri provided in the `author.publishers` list in a user's feed and is responsible for letting letting other systems subscribe to update entries.
 The methods supported by the endpoint are:

 **POST:**
 ```javascript